-The overall effect is less spots and less wrinkles.
+The overall effect is less acne, age spots and less wrinkles.
 Amazing right?

 But do retinol products actually work?

 Yes and no. Unfortunately nothing is as powerful as nature’s intentions.
 While retinol creams can reduce the signs of ageing they cannot work miracles.
-If you are consistent then you are likely to see some good results.
+But if you are consistent then you are likely to see some good results.

 “My reaction to it was above the norm in my practitioners eyes but assured me to stick to it, and train my skin to tolerate it and I’d reap the rewards.
 And that’s just what I did.”